-The Clean Water Act, Section 401 was designed in large part to protect citizens who live and work near nuclear power plants from radioactive discharges.
-The Environmental Protection Agency sought to insulate local residents from the previous negligence and silence of regulatory bodies charged to protect their health and safety.
+The Clean Water Act, Section 401 was designed in part to protect citizens and communities who live, recreate, and work around and near power plants from radioactive discharges.
+The Environmental Protection Agency sought to insulate local residents from the previous negligence of regulatory bodies charged to protect their health and safety.

-It does not appear that Exelon, FirstEnergy or TMI-2 Solutions provided a Clean Water Act, Section 401, Water Quality Certification exemption to either the Department of Environmental Protection or the Susquehanna River Basin Commission that has certified that the Three Mile Island Nuclear Generating Station is in compliance with the Final Rule: Clean Water Act, Section 401, Certification Rule.
+It does not appear that Exelon, FirstEnergy or TMI-2 Solutions has provided a Clean Water Act, Section 401, Water Quality Certification to either the Department of Environmental Protection and/or the Susquehanna River Basin Commission that has certified that the Three Mile Island Nuclear Generating Station to be in compliance with the Final Rule: Clean Water Act, Section 401, Certification Rule.

-If Exelon, FirstEnergy or TMI-2 Solutions have provided this documentation to the Department of Environmental Protection and/or the Susquehanna River Basin Commission, please provide copies of the documents and related correspondence.
-If neither the DEP or SRBC have received the necessary documentation, and both agencies failed to provide Certification, the current NRC license transfer at Three Mile Island violates the "Clean Water Act, Section 401, Certification Rule."
+If Exelon, FirstEnergy or TMI-2 Solutions have provided this documentation to the Susquehanna River Basin Commission, please provide copies of the documents and related correspondence.
+If neither the DEP or SRBC have received the necessary documentation, and both agencies failed to provided certification, the license transfer at Three Mile Island is null and void.

-I am looking forward to a fact based response prior to my presentation at the next the SRBC meeting on March 12, 2021.
+I am looking forward to a fact based response prior to my next presentation at the next the SRBC meeting on March 12, 2021.